Priya-saini1/Microservices-/README.md

 # Microservices-
-This is the demo Project for Microservices which contain USERSERVICE,HOTELSERVICE,RATINGSERVICE,APIGATEWAY,CONFIGSERVER
+This is the demo Project for Microservices which contain userservice,hotelservice,ratingservice,apigateway,configserver with OKTA Security
+**Framework :**
+Spring boot
+Spring security with Okta
+**DataBase :**
+Mysql
+PostgresSql
+MongoDB